cableray/hipster_album_cover/README.md

 ## Extras

-We've included a handy <tt>console</tt> script that fires up irb with your environment loaded.
+We've included a handy <tt>console</tt> script that fires up pry with your environment loaded.
 To load it, use the Rake task:

     bundle exec rake console

-## Thanks
+## Todo

-This project includes contributions from [several awesome developers](https://github.com/zapnap/sinatra-template/graphs/contributors).

-(c) 2015 Nick Plante.
-This code is distributed under the MIT license.
+- refactor each of the random fetchers into their own classes
+- extract string formatters and build a formatter
+  - for the band name the removes (parenthesis) and shortens in some cases
+  - for the album title that is a bit smarter, or adjustable
+- generate a permalink for each album that loads the same image and names
+- improve styling
+- provide links to sources
+- make several different name/title overlay styles and pick at random, or by analyzing the image
+- deploy to heroku
+- hook up to soundcloud to actually play music